 A manufacturer’s value is different for every retailer because each manufacturer has different specialties.
 You will have to source manufacturers that are able to create your product from raw materials and label the finished goods with your company’s custom design and packaging.

 Ultimately, deciding what manufacturer to go with really boils down to what goods you intend to sell.
 You will have to assess your product and find which manufacturers can produce a high-quality product at the lowest cost to you.
-When making this decision there are several manufacturing logistics to consider.
-You’ll have to determine which manufacturer can provide:
+When making this decision, there are several manufacturing logistics to consider.
+For example, you’ll have to determine which manufacturer can provide:

 - The goods needed to produce product